-Basic hygiene and toileting
+Basic Hygiene and Toileting

-What Are Home Health Care Services?
+Common Home Health Care Services

-In this case, a doctor’s referral allows the client to contract with a licensed home health care agency who will send out the appropriate caregiver, ranging from RNs, LVNs, CNAs and occupational or physical therapists.
+Home health care services are typically provided after a person has had an inpatient stay or an outpatient surgery.
+In this case, a doctor’s referral allows the client to contract with a licensed home health care agency who will send out the appropriate caregiver, ranging from RNs, LVNs, CNAs, and occupational or physical therapists.

 Under the RNs supervision, other members of the health care team provide medical care on a daily or multiple-days per week basis.